In Studying Sick Fish, Scientists Trace History Of Fevers

 "You won't eat these carp.
 They look really ugly," says Vanderplasschen.
 The virus was killing off swaths of fish, delivering a big blow to the industry.

-So, Vanderplasschen and colleagues set out to develop a vaccine.
+So Vanderplasschen and colleagues set out to develop a vaccine.
 In the process of that research, they noticed that sick fish would huddle around the aquarium heater, he says, "like they were trying to warm up a little bit."

 Maybe, he thought, heat could help them fight infection.
 It's been known for a while that fish (and other animals that can't generate heat internally) could help their immune systems fight off infection by moving to a warmer spot.
 The phenomenon is called "behavioral fever."

 Vanderplasschen and his colleagues wondered if a certain temperature would allow the fish to vanquish the virus.
-So, they built a tank with three chambers connected by tunnels.
+So they built a tank with three chambers connected by tunnels.
 One chamber was 75 degrees Fahrenheit, the temperature that carp normally thrive in.
 Another was 82 degrees, and a third was almost 90 degrees — a temperature considered way too hot for carp to be happy.
-(The water in a hot tub, by comparison, tends to be about 100 degrees).
+(The water in a hot tub, by comparison, tends to be about 100 degrees.)

 When the researchers dropped healthy fish in the tank, the fish would explore the chambers and eventually settle in the coolest one.
 But carp infected with the herpes virus would settle in the hot compartment.